 Rich people are intentional about the friends they keep.
 They pay attention to what they feed their minds.
 And rich people put themselves in environments where success is most likely.

 Routines consist of all these components - time, environment, and habits.
-For example, when you need to get some work done, do you work from your bed?
+For example, when you need to get some work done at home, do you work from your bed?
 You probably end up getting much less done.
 Having a designated workspace will get you much further ahead.
-When its time for bed, put your phone away.

 Routines alone will improve your quality of life.
 But they won't do anything for your bank account.
 Routines coupled with focused action will yield results.